 How Can I Become a Licensed Clinical Social Worker (LCSW)?

 Explore the career requirements for licensed clinical social workers.
 Get the facts about education, salary, licensure requirements and job growth to determine if this is the right career for you.
-Schools offering Clinical Social Work degrees can also be found in these popular choices.

 |Degree Required||Master of Social Work|

 |Key Responsibilities||Assess the needs of clients considering their situations, strengths and support available; devise treatment plan with input of client; refer services and support to facilitate client success; provide crises intervention and services|

 |Licensure or Certification||All states require clinical social workers to be licensed|

 |Median Salary (2018)*||$44,840 for mental health and substance abuse social workers; $46,270 for child, family and school social workers; $63,140 for various other types of social workers|

 What Is a Licensed Clinical Social Worker?

 LCSWs are social workers that have met the licensure requirements to diagnose and treat mental, emotional and behavioral issues.
 Unlike other types of social workers, a LCSW can provide psychotherapy and other mental health services.